 Of course.
 This is known as “witness tampering,” and it is a felony.
 We can assist you in reporting this abusive behavior to the appropriate authorities.
 We can also file a lawsuit on your behalf against the insurance company for their abusive behavior, requiring them to pay for any harm done to you or your rights by attempting to force you into perjury.
 You should hire a lawyer to protect your rights and to protect you from the insurance company’s unethical behavior.

 The Law Office of Doug Goyen – (972) 599 4100 – we handle personal injury claims against insurance companies in auto accidents.
 Call us today to speak with a Dallas personal injury attorney about your case.

 We offer a free consultation and a free strategy session in personal injury cases.
 Our strategy session includes a summary of your case, identification of the legal issues involved, and identifying the legal issues that maximize the recovery in your case.
 We email a copy of this strategy session for you to keep.

-Contact the Law Office of Doug Goyen at (972) 599 4100 to discuss your insurance issues regarding your personal injury claim.
+Contact a Dallas accident attorney at the Law Office of Doug Goyen at (972) 599 4100 to discuss your insurance issues regarding your personal injury claim.
 Our injury lawyer can determine how we can help in your situation.